audienceproject/userreport-android-sdk/readme.md

 - For surveying: Android SDK 24 or higher

 ## Installation
 1. Add audienceprojct as a dependency to your project.
-See examples for Maven and Gradle below
+See examples for Maven and Gradle below.
+Please use latest version of SDK.
+1.0.0.0 version is specified just as an example.

 ##### Maven
 ```
 <dependency>
   <groupId>com.audienceproject</groupId>
   <artifactId>userreport</artifactId>
   <version>[1.0.0.0,)</version>
 </dependency>
 ```